The ACP program is currently paused pending funding by Congress.

 11. National Coalition for the Homeless

-The National Coalition for the Homeless also helps fight homelessness all over the US, as well as fight for civil rights, affordable housing, and basic necessities for those facing homelessness.
+The National Coalition for the Homeless also helps fight homelessness all over the US, as well as fight for civil rights, affordable housing, and necessities for those facing homelessness.

 12. Warrick Dunn Charities